 Snowshoes

 Snowshoes are a great piece of winter hiking footwear and a great way to get outdoors on cold-weather hikes.
-They are great for deep snow which will help mitigate your feet from potentially getting wet.
+They are great for deep snow, which will help protect your feet from potentially getting wet.
 My favorite snowshoes are the MSR EVO Trail snowshoes.

 Microspikes